Create a storage system connection and a credential using PowerShell cmdlets

 Storage system names should be unique.

 SnapCenter does not support multiple storage systems with the same name on different clusters.
-Each storage system that is supported by SnapCenter should have a unique name and a unique data LIF IP address.
+Each storage system that is supported by SnapCenter should have a unique name and a unique management LIF IP address.

 Initiate a PowerShell connection session by using the Open-SmConnection cmdlet.